 The menu, as the name of the restaurant suggests, is mainly pancakes.
 It is a decent sized menu for the type of cafe it is.
-It isn’t particularly extensive and it doesn’t cater to special dietary needs.
-It does have a small kids menu, which my four year old was happy with.
+However, it isn’t particularly extensive and it doesn’t cater to special dietary needs.
+But it does have a small kids menu, which my (then) four year old was happy with.

 Food & Drink

 I got the lasagna and pancake set.
 Lasagna is not something you see very often on a menu here, and it was very similar to lasagna we get in Ireland so I really enjoyed it.
 It had zucchini in it, which is also something you don’t see very often in Japan either.
 The pancakes are fluffy on the inside and soft on the outside.

 My daughter got the kid’s meal with a sausage and burger.
 There was a choice of orange or apple juice with the meal, or for an additional charge cocoa.
 You can get cold or “hot”.
 She ordered the latter which was served in a child’s size mug and thankfully it wasn’t hot per se.
 It was served at lukewarm temperature, just right for a child.
 She received a child’s plate and cutlery to eat her meal with.

 You can get take out drinks.
 They have seasonal drinks.
 At the moment, lemon is the flavor of the month.
 They have a green tea lemonade you can have in store or take away.